dtonhofer/sudoku_solver_in_java/README.md

 If you run `Sudoku.main()`, default initial settings will be loaded into the `Board` structure and the corresponding problem will be solved.

-Take a log at `sudoku.log` for example output.
+Take a log at `example.log` for example output.